allure-framework/allure-js/packages/testcafe-reporter-allure/README.md

 ---

-`testcafe-reporter-allure-official` adds [Allure Report](https://allurereport.org/) support to TestCafe.
+`testcafe-reporter-allure` adds [Allure Report](https://allurereport.org/) support to TestCafe.
 It writes `allure-results`, captures TestCafe actions as steps, and works with the standard `allure-js-commons` runtime API.

 ## Features